Pair Duo with a meadow!

 Initially, this post was meant to simply introduce you to Duo Pâtisserie.
 But in my search for an interesting walk in the area, I discovered (and loved) German Mills Meadows and Nature Habitat, just north of Steeles Avenue, Toronto's border.
+(Note: This courtesy self-guided tour is not included in the 26 urban strolls and 52 mini-walks in the author's Toronto guide.)

 First things first